isaacgeorgesmith-create/SML-final-project-Isaac-Smith/README.md

 The 2 page abstract is in the main folder

-The link to my youtube video is:
+The link to my youtube video presentation is: https://youtu.be/BHKnfGgMLvI